 If you’re seeking the skills and human resources that you need to achieve your business goals, then you may be eligible to receive financial incentives to offset the cost of providing work experience opportunities, including apprenticeship training, skill level assessments for participants and wage subsidy.

 We want to help you get the training, skills and experience to help you achieve your goals.
 We also want to connect people looking for work with employers looking for workers.

 Some of the services offered at Miziwe Biik include:

 Employment Resource Centre:

-• Ten computer workstations with access to Internet, Microsoft Office 2000 and Corel WordPerfect software.
+• Ten computer workstations with access to Internet, Microsoft Office 2010 software.
 Also available are Local newspapers, Aboriginal newspapers and a community job and information board.

 • Access to photocopier, local telephone and fax service, information about specialized training providers in Toronto.